temparus/AdvancedRecyclerView/README.md

 This library for Android provides advanced functionality for Google's RecyclerView.

 Features included:
-- EmptyView if adapter is empty (provided by RecyclerView itself or by the connected Adapter)
+- EmptyView if adapter is empty (provided by the AdvancedRecyclerView itself or by the connected Adapter)
 - Floating headers at the top of the scroll area.
 - Support of ```wrap_content``` when using the LinearLayoutManager of this library.
 - Padding implemented in LayoutManager, so the edge effect is not affected by padding.